Former German nobility in the Nazi Party: Grand Duchy of Hesse

-Prince Frederick Charles was the brother-in-law of the German Emperor Wilhelm II.
+Prince Frederick Charles of Hesse was the brother-in-law of the German Emperor Wilhelm II.
 He was elected as King of Finland by the Parliament of Finland on 9 October 1918.
 However, with the abdication of Emperor Wilhelm II of Germany ending monarchies in Germany, Finland adopted a republican constitution.
-His first son Philipp, Landgrave of Hesse, joined the Nazi Party (NSDAP) in 1930, and the SA.
-Stormtroopers in 1932.
+His first son Philipp, Landgrave of Hesse, joined the Nazi Party (NSDAP) in 1930, and the SA Stormtroopers in 1932.
 In 1933, Philipp's three brothers joined the SS and the SA.
 Philipp became a particularly close friend of Hermann Göring, the future head of the Luftwaffe.
 After Hindenburg's appointment of Adolf Hitler as Chancellor in 1933, Philipp was appointed Oberpräsident (Governor) of Hesse-Nassau, a member of the Reichstag, and of the Prussian Staatsrat.
 Philipp played an important role in the consolidation of Nazi rule in Germany.
 He introduced other aristocrats to NSDAP officials and, as son-in-law of the King of Italy, was a frequent go-between for Hitler and Benito Mussolini.
 As Governor of Hesse-Kassel, Philipp was complicit in the T-4 Euthanasia Program.
 In February 1941, Philipp signed the contract placing the sanitarium of Hadamar Clinic at the disposal of the Reich Interior Ministry.
 Over 10,000 mentally ill people were murdered there.
 In 1946, Prince Philipp of Hesse was charged with murder, but the charges were later dropped.